Givebacks is adding multi-factor authentication (MFA) to help keep user accounts more secure.

 Some organizations use the same email to sign in to Givebacks on multiple devices.
 If your organization does this, the owner of that email inbox should know that MFA codes may be sent to them when someone signs in.

-Because MFA verification is required on each device, the email owner may need to help provide a one-time passcode for each device that needs access.
+Because MFA verification is required on each device and browser, the email owner may need to help provide a one-time passcode for each device or browser that needs access.

 The email owner may need to help confirm access when: